pulumi/docs/content/blog/infrastructure-testing-got-better/index.md

 ## Getting Started with Resource Mocking

 Continuously testing resource definitions is a best practice and it’s incredibly easy to get started.
 In this example, we mock a resource name to attach to an IAM Policy Role.
-The test returns the ARN and the name of any resource, which is the Policy Role.
+The test checks that we attach the correct policy to the expected role.

 test-setup.ts